flenniken/statictea/docs/runFunction.md

 # getFunction

 Return the func variable with the given name, if it exists.
-If there are multiple functions with the name, return the one that matches the arguments or return the first one.
+If the name is found but none of the signatures match, return the one that matched the farthest going left to right.

 ```nim
 proc getFunction(variables: Variables; functionName: string;